jokajak/home-ops/kubernetes/apps/games/README.md

 ## minecraft

-Minecraft is deployed as bedrock edition so that it can be played on the console.
+Minecraft is deployed as standard edition because bedrock is on the switch can't directly access the server so I'll have to use a proxy for it.

 * [minecraft.yaml](./minecraft/ks.yaml)